-This has been a special edition of “Food We Love” featuring Sun-Times program host Ji Suk Yi who is filling in while Linda Yu is off this week.
+This has been a special edition of “Food We Love” featuring Sun-Times program host Ji Suk Yi who is filling in while Linda Yu is off.

 We hope you’ve enjoyed this segment of “Food We Love” with special guest host Ji Suk Yi.
-Linda will be back next week with another episode of Food We Love.
-In the meantime, you can also watch all of her earlier segments.
+We hope you’ll watch and share our other Food We Love segments, too.
 Each one has a great story plus recipes for you to try at home.

 You can also check out Ji Suk Yi’s Sun-Times video series called “The Grid.”
 Each week, Ji visits a different Chicago neighborhood to find the best places to eat, drink, shop and much more.
 Watch the Grid videos, read the comprehensive articles then go explore this great city!

 More Chicago chefs sharing stories and recipes here: